paulsinclair51/briteTest/docs/Documentation_Guide.md

 - The **Test** column records the Test API version current when this document was released and is defined by its `TA_VERSION` macro.
-- Both the Runner and Test API use the version format `"M.m.p"` (Major, minor, patch).
+- Both the Runner API and Test API use the version format `"M.m.p"` (Major, minor, patch).
 - `M` is the same for the Document, Runner, and Test versions.